rclone/rclone/docs/content/install.md

   reside on the host with a non-root UID:GID, you need to pass these on the container start command line.

+- If you want to access the RC interface (either via the API or the Web UI), it is required to set the `--rc-addr` to `:5572` in order to connect to it from outside the container.
+An explanation about why this is necessary is present [here](https://web.archive.org/web/20200808071950/https://pythonspeed.com/articles/docker-connection-refused/).
+    * NOTE: Users running this container with the docker network set to `host` should probably set it to listen to localhost only, with `127.0.0.1:5572` as the value for `--rc-addr`

 - It is possible to use `rclone mount` inside a userspace Docker container, and expose the resulting fuse mount to the host.
 The exact `docker run` options to do that might vary slightly between hosts.
 See, e.g. the discussion in this